María Isabel Salvador

-María Isabel Salvador (born 28 January 1962) is an Ecuadorian politician, diplomat and professional in the tourism industry.
+María Isabel Salvador Crespo (born 28 January 1962) is an Ecuadorian politician, diplomat and professional in the tourism industry.
 Currently, she serves as the Special Representative of the United Nations Secretary General for Haiti, appointed by UN Secretary General Antonio Guterres in March 2023.
 She has served in two administrations as Minister of Tourism, Minister of Foreign Affairs, Permanent Representative of Ecuador to the Organization of American States, Parliamentarian at the Andean Parliament, and President of the Governing Council of the Galápagos.
 Before the public service chapter of her life she worked in the tourism industry as CEO of Air France in Ecuador and vicepresident of the national tourism chamber of commerce CAPTUR.

 Salvador was born in Quito, Ecuador into a family of politicians and writers.
 Her father, Jorge Salvador Lara was a lifelong politician and op-ed writer at newspaper El Comercio.
 Her mother, Teresa Crespo Toral was a poet and author of children's literature.
 Salvador grew up in Quito where she attended Cardinal Spellman School and Pontificia Universidad Católica del Ecuador where she studied law.
 She subsequently obtained a degree in French Language and Civilization by the University of Geneva.
 Salvador also possesses degrees by Universidad San Francisco de Quito and Universidad Andrés Bello.

 As Minister of Foreign Affairs in 2008, Salvador lead the Ecuadorian diplomatic strategy to address the Angostura Attack eventually managing to obtain a favorable vote for Ecuador at the OAS General Assembly condemning the military action by Colombia.

 In 2023, she was selected to hold the dual position of Special Representative for Haiti of the United Nations Secretary-General and Head of the UN Integrated Office in Haiti (BINUH).